timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="e-Assessment">
         <h4>Contributing to real world resources</h4>
-        <p>Participatory assessment tasks require students to contribute to produce an artefact or body of work that can be used by others.
+        <p>Participatory assessment tasks require students to contribute to the production of an artefact or body of work that can be used by others.
 This kind of activity is enhanced significantly with online tools as students can access real-time communication and work together using collaborative authoring tools.
 These tasks can be made collaborative to extend to the co-construction of authentic rich media artefacts and learning resources that can be shared and reused.</p>
         </div>
 	</div>
 	<div class="level gradient-red">